 - If you have travelled and returned to Kenya, you should self-monitor for symptoms for at least 14 days after your return, during your self-quarantine.
 If symptoms do appear, contact the hotline numbers above.

-All international passenger flights arriving in Kenya are suspended effective midnight on Wednesday, 25th March 2020.
+All international passenger flights arriving in Kenya were suspended effective midnight on Wednesday, 25th March 2020.
 The only exception to this are cargo flights whose crew must observe strict guidelines.
 Effective immediately, ALL passengers (Kenyan citizens, residents and foreigners) arriving at points of entry will undergo mandatory quarantine at a Government-designated facility, at their own expense.
 Countries wishing to evacuate their nationals must make their arrangements to do so within this period.
 Kenyans who are in foreign countries currently and will not have come back within the said period are advised to observe the guidelines issued in the respective countries wherever they are.

 It has been observed that there are those who are not observing self-quarantine protocol.
 Consequently, it has been decided by the Government that all persons who violate the self-quarantine requirement will be forcefully quarantined for a full 14 days at their cost, and thereafter arrested and charged in accordance with the Public Health Act.